 About CAPS at Penn State Altoona

-The Counseling Center is staffed by licensed counselors who provide both individual counseling and case management services.
+The Counseling Center is staffed by licensed counselors who provide both individual counseling and case management services, as well as counseling groups, workshops, and other outreach programming.
 The Center's staff is dedicated to assisting students in their pursuit of personal and academic growth, to help students gain a better understanding and appreciation of themselves, and to support students as they make important decisions about their lives.
 Contact the Health and Wellness Center at 814-949-5540 to schedule an appointment or schedule through the Online Student Access secure portal.

 Students may also make use of the Crisis Text Line.
 This service provides access to 24/7 crisis support via text messaging.
 Penn State has partnered with Crisis Text Line to provide an alternate medium - outside of phone-based and in-person services - to access crisis services.
 Crisis counselors are volunteers and are not therapists and do not diagnose or counsel the texter.
 They engage in active listening and help the person "find calm and create an action plan for themselves to continue to feel better."
 To use the Crisis Text Line, students need only send the text message "LIONS" to 741741.
 A live crisis counselor will receive the text and respond quickly to help manage the crisis.